 Alcoholic or non-alcoholic

 Where to find: Although well-known as a Japanese beverage, Kombucha is still a traditional Chinese drink.
-You can find it at grocery stores and traditional medicine shops in the country, especially in populous cities.
+You can find it at grocery stores and traditional medicine shops in the country, especially in populated cities.

 Here is a peek into the complicated history of Kombucha.

-Get Ecstatic With These 6 Types Of Chinese Liquor
+Types Of Chinese Liquor

 Alcoholic beverages are a mainstay of Chinese drinks as well as drinking culture.
 So read on to find out what kind of grown-up juice you should pay attention to.

-9. Mijiu
+10. Mijiu

 Alcoholic

 There are many ways you can consume Mijiu.
-One method is to flavor it with fragrant flowers, such as osmanthus, to create even more tempting scented wine.
+One method is to flavor it with fragrant flowers, such as osmanthus, to create an even more tempting scented wine.
 Another approach is to use it in cooking since many Chinese dishes require its spicy power to achieve the best flavor.

-10. Baijiu
+11. Baijiu

 Alcoholic

-However, if you start small and really make an effort, you will see a new side of the beverage.
-It is a rich liquor distilled from multiple ingredients, mainly fermented sorghum, wheat, sticky rice, or corn.
+Baijiu is a strong drink whose alcohol content can range from 35% to 65%.
+The alcohol is a rich liquor from multiple ingredients, mainly fermented sorghum, wheat, sticky rice, or corn.
 That diversity demonstrates the richness inherent in the drink.

 Other notable varieties are sauce aroma Baijiu, which tastes like fermented bean pastes and is perfect for pickles, or the herbal, extra-strong aroma Baijiu from Hunan province.
 Once you get used to Baijiu, you will be able to understand an integral part of Chinese life.